tuchandra/sitev1/content/reading_list.md

 [Me, my echo chamber, and I: Introspection on Social Media Polarization](https://arxiv.org/pdf/1803.01731.pdf) by Nabeel Gillani, Ann Yuan, Martin Saveski, Soroush Vosoughi, Deb Roy.
 Found because Vosoughi is an author and wrote the "spread of false news" paper

+[Proposed Guidelines for the Responsible Use of Explainable Machine Learning](https://arxiv.org/pdf/1906.03533.pdf) by Patrick Hall, Navdeep Gill, Nicholas Schmidt, found from Patrick's linkedin

 ## Blog posts

 [Commentary: Andy Jassy aims to reinvent Amazon Web Services for the cloud’s next generation](https://siliconangle.com/2019/12/01/commentary-andy-jassy-aims-reinvent-amazon-web-services-clouds-next-generation) from SiliconAngle (what?), an interview with Andy Jassy, the cloud chief at AWS.